 Using Makefile or your custom build system

-For compiling with Adaptive Vision Library Lite please remember to:
+For compiling with Aurora Vision Library Lite please remember to:

 - add the

 include/subdirectory to the compiler include directories: